Enalean/tuleap-documentation-en/languages/en/user-guide/svn.rst

 *Audience: all* |SYSPRODUCTNAMES| *users*

-Once a Subversion repository has been populated other |SYSPRODUCTNAME|
-users can checkout the source code and place it on their own workstation.
+Once a Subversion repository has been populated other Tuleap users can checkout the source code and place it on their own workstation.
 The result is called a working copy in the Subversion jargon.
 Note that 'checkout' in the Subversion world does not mean that